webplatform/docs/community/zurich_aug_2013/index.md

 We are planning to keep help methods pretty low fi for the doc sprint.
 If you want help, ask someone next to you, raise your hand, or just go and grab one of the organizers.
 And please, don't be worried about the quality of your English when talking to us non-natives.
 My Swiss German is non-existant!

-You can see a list of online help and communication mechanisms at [http://docs.webplatform.org/wiki/WPD:Help](http://docs.webplatform.org/wiki/WPD:Help).
+You can see a list of online help and communication mechanisms at <http://docs.webplatform.org/wiki/WPD:Help>.
 These will be more useful when we leave here, and start contributing at home, in the future.

-## Beginners: getting started
+## <span>Beginners: getting started</span>

 So, those with prior experience can split off at this point and start working: this talk is mainly just for those who have not used the site before.

 To get started, you need to:

--   Sign up for a free account at the sign up page: [http://docs.webplatform.org/w/index.php?title=Special:UserLogin&returnto=Main+Page&type=signup](http://docs.webplatform.org/w/index.php?title=Special:UserLogin&returnto=Main+Page&type=signup)
+-   Sign up for a free account at the sign up page: <http://docs.webplatform.org/w/index.php?title=Special:UserLogin&returnto=Main+Page&type=signup>
 -   Create a new account at the W3C's Bugzilla system - this is currently where we keep track of site bugs, so you'll need this to submit problems you find.
 -   Review the structure of the site, at our [Topic Hierarchy page](/Meta:Editors_Guide/Topic_Hierarchy), to get familiar with where things go
--   [http://docs.webplatform.org/wiki/WPD:Editors\_Guide](http://docs.webplatform.org/wiki/WPD:Editors_Guide) contains a guide to show you how to edit and create pages on the Wiki
+-   <http://docs.webplatform.org/wiki/WPD:Editors_Guide> contains a guide to show you how to edit and create pages on the Wiki

-### Media Wiki crash course
+### <span>Media Wiki crash course</span>

 See [WPD:Style Guide/Wiki markup crash course](/WPD:Style_Guide/Wiki_markup_crash_course), gives a good short syntax reminder.